 The Faculty Handbook Committee notes that the Boards may act in concert to approve or reject a proposal, or either Board may approve explicitly a change in one Faculty Handbook that is not approved by the other.
-In any case, the Faculty Handbook Committee will not move the proposal unless approves by both Boards.
+In any case, the Faculty Handbook Committee will not move the proposal forward unless approved by both Boards.